amadeus-pinto/class_companies/README.md

   *__cluster labels versus gics sector label.
 Columns sum to 100 and dark squares mean high overlap, e.g., gics 60 is a combination of ~80% kmeans.text cluster ‘4’ and small amplitude everywhere else.__
    ![alt text](https://github.com/amadeus-pinto/class_companies/blob/master/figs/heatmap.png)

+google finance
+AAPL,"Apple Inc. (Apple) designs, manufactures and markets mobile communication and media devices, personal computers, and portable digital music players, and a variety of related software, services, peripherals, networking solutions, and third-party digital content and applications.
+The Company's products and services include iPhone, iPad, Mac, iPod, Apple TV, a portfolio of consumer and professional software applications, the iOS and OS X operating systems, iCloud, and a variety of accessory, service and support offerings.
+The Company also delivers digital content and applications through the iTunes Store, App StoreSM, iBookstoreSM, and Mac App Store.
+The Company distributes its products worldwide through its retail stores, online stores, and direct sales force, as well as through third-party cellular network carriers, wholesalers, retailers, and value-added resellers.
+In February 2012, the Company acquired app-search engine Chomp." market watch
+AAPL,"Apple, Inc. engages in the design, manufacture, and marketing of mobile communication, media devices, personal computers, and portable digital music players.
+It operates through the following geographical segments: Americas, Europe, Greater China, Japan, and Rest of Asia Pacific.
+The Americas segment includes both North and South America.
+The Europe segment consists of European countries, as well as India, the Middle East, and Africa.
+The Greater China segment comprises of China, Hong Kong, and Taiwan.
+The Rest of Asia Pacific segment includes Australia and Asian countries not included in the reportable operating segments of the company.
+The company was founded by Steven Paul Jobs, Ronald Gerald Wayne, and Stephen G. Wozniak on April 1, 1976 and is headquartered in Cupertino, CA." yahoo finance
+AAPL,"Apple Inc. designs, manufactures, and markets mobile communication and media devices, personal computers, and portable digital music players to consumers, small and mid-sized businesses, and education, enterprise, and government customers worldwide.
+The company also sells related software, services, accessories, networking solutions, and third-party digital content and applications.
+It offers iPhone, a line of smartphones; iPad, a line of multi-purpose tablets; and Mac, a line of desktop and portable personal computers.
+The company also provides iLife, a consumer-oriented digital lifestyle software application suite; iWork, an integrated productivity suite that helps users create, present, and publish documents, presentations, and spreadsheets; and other application software, such as Final Cut Pro, Logic Pro X, and FileMaker Pro.
+In addition, it offers Apple TV that connects to consumers TV and enables them to access digital content directly for streaming high definition video, playing music and games, and viewing photos; Apple Watch, a personal electronic device; and iPod, a line of portable digital music and media players.
+Further, the company sells Apple-branded and third-party Mac-compatible, and iOS-compatible accessories, such as headphones, displays, storage devices, Beats products, and other connectivity and computing products and supplies.
+Additionally, it offers iCloud, a cloud service; AppleCare that offers support options for its customers; and Apple Pay, a mobile payment service.
+The company sells and delivers digital content and applications through the iTunes Store, App Store, Mac App Store, TV App Store, iBooks Store, and Apple Music.
+It also sells its products through its retail and online stores, and direct sales force, as well as through third-party cellular network carriers, wholesalers, retailers, and value-added resellers.
+Apple Inc. was founded in 1977 and is headquartered in Cupertino, California."